Non Instructed Advocacy and the Watching Brief

 The 'Watching Brief' has since become a landmark approach to non-instructed advocacy.
 Continually updated, it now offers a holistic methodology incorporating the four major techniques currently used by advocates and advocacy services.
 Asist is delighted to offer a one day course, designed and delivered by practising advocates, to explore the ethics, values, challenges and skills for non instructed advocacy.

-For any other queries contact our Training Project Coordinator, Natalie Brown on 01782 845584, or email her at email@example.com.
+For any other queries please contact Mark Harris on 01782 845584, or email email@example.com.